-A zoologist and science writer, Nancy is the Director of Science Outreach for COMPASS.
-Nancy works with environmental scientists helping them translate their work effectively to journalists, the public and policy makers.
-Nancy holds communications training workshops around the world for academic scientists, graduate students and post docs as well as government and NGO scientists.
-For her work at the intersection of science and journalism, Nancy was awarded the 2013 Peter Benchley Ocean Award for Excellence in the Media.
+As COMPASS' Director of Science Outreach, I work with environmental scientists, helping them translate their work effectively to journalists, the public and policy makers.
+A zoologist and science writer, I hold communications training workshops around the world for academic scientists, graduate students and post docs as well as government and NGO scientists.
+For my work at the intersection of science and journalism, I was awarded the 2013 Peter Benchley Ocean Award for Excellence in the Media.

 I have an interdisciplinary Masters degree in Global Marine Studies from the University of British Columbia, a B.Sc. in Zoology, and have won numerous science writing awards.
 In August 2010, I completed a communications guide book for scientists titled Escape from the Ivory Tower: A Guide to Making Your Science Matter (published by Island Press).
 This book summarizes my ten years of experience working as a personal coach and trainer to many well-known environmental scientists.
 It includes contributions from my COMPASS colleagues, as well as the voices and experiences of leading journalists and scientists.
 More about the book here: www.escapefromtheivorytower.comFollow @Nancy_Baron